 One of the most important steps when coming up with a plan for your next project is identifying and analyzing risks.
-Whether you’re new to project management or you want to become a better project manager, understanding how to accurately determine where your risks lie can help ensure you’ll meet your goals with fewer, if any, setbacks along the way.
-We encourage to find out how your lack of risk knowledge could be hurting your projects.
+Whether you’re new to project management or you want to become a better project manager, understanding how to accurately determine where the risks lie on your projects can help ensure you’ll meet your goals with fewer, if any, setbacks along the way.
+We encourage you to find out how your lack of risk knowledge could be hurting your projects.

 What Are “Risks” in Project Management?

 What is a risk, exactly?
-Basically, it’s anything that might affect your project in either a positive or a negative way, so a risk is really a potential threat or a potential opportunity.
+It’s any uncertainty that might affect your project in either a positive or a negative way, so a risk is really a potential threat or a potential opportunity.

-To further clarify, a threat might delay your project, increase your costs, and reduce the level of quality that you deliver, as a few examples.
-On the flipside, an opportunity might improve project performance by doing things like reducing the cost, improving the schedule, or boosting the quality delivered.
+A threat might delay your project, increase your costs, and reduce the level of quality that you deliver, as a few examples.
+An opportunity might improve project performance by doing things like reducing the cost, improving the schedule, or boosting the quality delivered.

 Each project will have its own set of risks, so you shouldn’t assume that the risks involved in your last project will affect the one that you’re currently working on.
-In other words, every time you start a new project, it’s best to identify the risks, analyze their possible impact on your project, and come up with plans to reduce those risks or deal with them in the event that they turn into actual problems, and take advantage of opportunities.
+In other words, every time you start a new project, it’s best to identify risks, analyze their possible impact on your project, and come up with plans to reduce negative risks or deal with them if they turn into actual problems, and take advantage of opportunities.

 What Is Risk Management?